psycopg/psycopg2/doc/src/extras.rst

         A `~datetime` object representing the timestamp at the moment of last communication with the server (a data or keepalive message in either direction).

+    .. attribute:: feedback_timestamp

+        A `~datetime` object representing the timestamp at the moment when the last feedback message sent to the server.

     .. attribute:: wal_end